-An educational breakout is a gamification activity in which students have to overcome a series of challenges or missions to open locks or a closed box, either physically (in the real world) or simulated (in the online world).
+A breakout game for the classroom is a gamification activity in which students have to overcome a series of challenges or missions to open locks or a closed box, either physically (in the real world) or simulated (in the online world).
 It often arises as a dynamic for team play and there is a limited amount of time allotted to solve the challenges, although this doesn’t always have to be the case.

-What kinds of challenges are usually posed in a breakout?
+What kinds of challenges are usually posed in breakout activities for elementary students?
 It depends on your academic objectives, but in general, they are dynamics that, as a teacher, you’re already familiar with.
 Here are some typical educational breakout activities:

 - Question and answer